ClinNoteAgents: An LLM Multi-Agent System for Predicting and Interpreting Heart Failure 30-Day Readmission from Clinical Notes: METHOD

 \subsection{Data Source}

 This study used the publicly available Medical Information Mart for Intensive Care III (MIMIC-III) database~\cite{johnson2016mimic}.
 Following established conventions in prior studies~\cite{shao2025MiningSDOH}, heart failure (HF) patients were identified using ICD-9 diagnosis codes (398.91, 402.01, 402.11, 402.91, 404.01, 404.03, 404.11, 404.13, 404.91, 404.93, and all codes beginning with 428).
 For each patient with multiple hospitalizations, we constructed readmission pairs by linking each index admission with its subsequent readmission.
 The discharge summary from the earlier admission served as the input note $\mathbf{X}_i$ for modeling, while the outcome label $y_i$ was determined by the time interval between discharge and the next admission ($y_i=1$ if the interval $\leq 30$ days; otherwise $y_i=0$).
-Table~\ref{tab:cohort_summary} contains the summary statistics of the HF cohort used in this study.
+Table~\ref{tab:cohort_summary} summarizesthe cohort used in this study.